 - The HIV virus makes copies of itself very quickly.

-- Many types of HIV exist, and new types continue to arise.
+- Many types of HIV exist, and new types keep forming.

-- HIV has developed clever ways of "outwitting" the immune system.
-Consequently, none of the people infected by HIV have ever completely cleared it from their bodies.
+- HIV has clever ways of "outwitting" the immune system.